adjust/android_sdk/doc/english/non_play.md

 This is the Android SDK of Adjust™.
 You can read more about Adjust™ at [adjust.com].

-This guide is meant for apps that are **not** being publish to the Play Store.
+This guide is meant for apps that are **NOT** being published to the Google Play Store.
 If you are, please follow [this guide](../../README.md)

 ## Table of contents